jsgersing/jsgersing/README.md

 - 👨‍🎓: Currently a Data Science learner at BloomTech due to graduate July 1st.

-- 🔭: Exploring ML, NLP, CNNs, RNN, and all the other DS acronyms
+- 🔭: Exploring ML, NLP, CNNs, RNNs, and all the other DS acronyms

 - 🎷: In my free time, I'm likely playing saxophone or piano or going for a hike and beers after with my lovely fiancé.